geo-python/site/source/lessons/L2/git-basics.rst

     $ git status

+You can also edit the contents of the test.md -file and add those changes to the staging area by repeating the above steps.

 **Commit your changes** to the repository **and include a message** to accompany the change:

 .. code-block:: bash